fChristenson/My-life-as-a-programmer/README.md

 > I'm a programmer and I want to quit programming, what should I do?

-> I started a software development job that is too advanced for my experience.
-What should I do?

-> I am a Software Development Director for a small software firm.
-Any tips on how to move to next level quickly?

 > I enjoy programming but I am not creative and have a crippling fear of failure and asking for help.
 Should I try a different career?

-> I am 26 and started learning programming.
-I feel like am so late and there's no way that I can achieve anythin at this point.
-Should I give up?

 > What would happen if all software engineers/ programmers in the world were equally skillful and talented?

-> As a software engineer in your free time, do you learn new frameworks/ languages - not related to work, to keep yourself updated with current & latest trends?

 > How important is a quiet working environment for software developers?

 > I'm a pretty bad programmer, can I get better?
 Has anyone who knew they were bad at programming become better with time by practicing coding questions online?

 > How can one become a successful software developer?

-> I am working as a software developer for a startup, the company doesn’t care about code quality and requires us to deliver just working code to meet deadline, should I quit even the salary is very good?

-> I'm a software engineer in my mid-40s and want to get out of the field because competition has become too extreme.
-What choices do I have?

 > I'm afraid I will never be a good software engineer.
 Should I quit?